silkux/lethal-company-helicopter-_0.03/README.md

-An asset imported in the game, apparently. # Lethal Company Mod Template
+An asset with "phyisics" imported in the game, apparently. # Lethal Company Mod Template

 Thank you for using the mod template!
 Here are a few tips to help you on your journey: